HealthBioscienceIDEAS/aic2023-workshop/docs/structural-mri.md

 ### Tissue segmentation
 Now that we are happy with the bias correction, lets look at the tissue segmentation.
-1. Use the icon to turn off the bias corrected image.
-Select the original image and make sure the colormap is back to the first option "Greyscale"
+1. Use the icon to turn off the original image.
+Select the bias corrected image and make sure the colormap is back to the first option "Greyscale"
  ![Turning off bias corrected image](./assets/aic_smri_fsleyes_orig.png)
 1. Now add the grey matter probability image `c1sub-OAS30003_T1w.nii`.
-1. Choose the probability map to Red.
+1. Choose the probability map and set the lookup table to Red.
 Change the minimum intensity to 0.2 and the maximum intensity to 0.9.
+This will eliminate some noise from very low probability voxels.
 1. Use the opacity slider to make the grey matter probability map transparent.
  ![Adding the grey matter image and turning it red](./assets/aic_smri_fsleyes_gm.png)
 1. Look around the image, zoom in places, and try turning the grey matter probability map off and on.
 The goal is to make sure the grey matter probability map is not: